broadinstitute/gnomad-browser/browser/src/help/content/sv/sv-effect-overview.md

 # Genic consequences of structural variants

 We annotated each SV for multiple potential genic effects using an approach described in [the gnomAD SV paper](https://broad.io/gnomad_sv).
-In brief, this approach considers SV size, class, position, and overlap with exons from canonical transcripts of [Gencode v19](https://www.gencodegenes.org/human/release_19.html) protein-coding genes.
+In brief, this approach considers SV size, class, position, and overlap with exons from canonical transcripts of [GENCODE v19](https://www.gencodegenes.org/human/release_19.html) protein-coding genes.

 ### Representation in the gnomAD Browser